know-systemic-racism/ca-mei-app/README.md

 Explain that this is a prototype.
 Overarching goal to do with *how* we communicate with data.
 "Collections as data" applied to Military Equipment Inventories which are part of the larger CA lea policy manuals collection.

+Notes about the code and where this is hosted -- link to the demo.